All of our public knowledge, in one place.

 Email Intake Integration (Ticket Inbox) KDesk Email Intake turns inbound email into tickets by connecting a mailbox to your team.
-Each connected inbox can be enabled/disabled, restricted by sender domain, and configured to auto-create tickets with consistent titles, descriptions, assignments,…
+Each connected inbox can be enabled or disabled, restricted by sender domain, and configured to auto-create tickets with consistent titles,…

 KDesk Email Intake turns inbound email into tickets by connecting a mailbox to your team.
-Each connected inbox can be enabled/disabled, restricted by sender domain, and configured to auto-create tickets with consistent titles, descriptions, assignments, and defaults.
+Each connected inbox can be enabled or disabled, restricted by sender domain, and configured to auto-create tickets with consistent titles, descriptions, assignees, ticket defaults, and optional ticket-channel routing.

 Email Intake is controlled by Team Settings.
-In Team Settings → Integrations → Inbound channels, enable Enable channels.
-Then enable the provider you plan to connect (Microsoft 365 and/or Google Workspace).
-If channels are disabled at the team level, inbox connections will not function.
+In Team Settings > Integrations > Inbound channels, enable Enable channels.
+Then enable the provider you plan to connect: Microsoft 365 mailboxes and/or Google Workspace / Gmail.
+If channels are disabled at the team level, the Email Intake menu is hidden and inbox connections will not function.

 Each inbox connection stores a provider configuration and an optional ticket-creation rule.
 When messages are received, KDesk can automatically create tickets using your title and description templates.
-You can monitor activity and manually trigger processing using the Run controls in the Email Intake page.
+The page also shows summary cards for Captured emails today, Auto-created tickets, and Active inboxes, plus a recent ticket feed and per-inbox counters for new emails, auto tickets, and last activity.

 Important: Email Intake templates use {curlyBraceTokens} (for example, {email.subject}).
 These are separate from outbound notification email templates in Team Settings, which use $dollarTokens (for example, $ticketNumber).